-Holiday mealtime traditions vary around the globe, but locally the Beef Rib Roast is the number one choice.
-Here are some insider tips and recipes to make your holiday Standing Rib Roast extra special!
+Holiday mealtime traditions vary around the globe, but locally, the Beef Rib Roast (aka prime rib, or standing rib roast) is the number one choice.
+Here are some insider tips and recipes to make your holiday Beef Rib Roast extra special!

 The Secret to a GREAT Roast…